cdl-geneseo/geneseo-dictionary/B/Bus-how.md

 # Bus-how

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bus-how

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 IN: Guess what; &quot;I met this guy the other day and bus how?
 He was so cute.&quot; S95.
 AAE influence suggested; no specifics given.
 Bus-how: Obs.
 F98.
 Fall 2008 Obs.